ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {{I-D.ietf-ace-oauth-authz}} therefore must be met:

-* The client MUST securely have obtained keying material to communicate with AS.
+* The client MUST securely have obtained keying material to communicate with the authorization server.
-* Furthermore, the client MUST verify that the authorization server is authorized to provide access tokens (including authorization information) about the resource server to the client, and that this authorization information about the AS is still valid.
+* Furthermore, the client MUST verify that the authorization server is authorized to provide access tokens (including authorization information) about the resource server to the client, and that this authorization information about the authorization server is still valid.
 * Also, the authorization server MUST securely have obtained keying material for the client, and obtained authorization rules approved by the resource owner (RO) concerning the client and the resource